 * 1024 pixels maximum on the longest side and 250kb file size

-* The panoramic forum, which has a limit of 1200 pixels and 350kb file size -see here
+* The panoramic forum, which has a limit of 1200 pixels and 350kb file size -see here for info

 * Photos linked from external sites do not have size or a KB limit, they are resized on the fly (but keep the file-size down as a courtesy to other members bandwidth)

 Open your Image in photoshop and do all your post processing.

 When completed and ready to resize, Go to the menu and select Image > Image size

 If needed change the ‘dimension’ to pixels.
 Make sure ‘constrain proportions’ is ticked and also ‘resample image’.
 Leave the resample method at the default – you can experiment with that later if you like, but its outside the reason for this tutorial.

 Looking at the pixel dimension area of that screen, find which is larger of width or height, click in that box and type 800 (or whatever size you want/need).
 As below: